 Answer:

-Primarily, all green plants, which are considered primary producer, capture the energy present in sunlight and convert it into chemical energy.
+Primarily, all green plants, which are considered primary producers, capture the energy present in sunlight and convert it into chemical energy.

 Hence, the correct answer is option (3), Producers